hkopp/hkopp.github.io/_posts/2023-03-15-crto-course-review.md

 One attack was especially flaky and i needed to perform it multiple times until it worked.
-In fact, when it did not work the first time i thought that it did not work at all and tried different things (including talking a walk) for six hours.
+In fact, when it did not work the first time i thought that it did not work at all and tried different things (including taking a walk) for six hours.

 My DNS beacons did not work at all.
 I suspect that the domains were not registered in the DNS server, but in the end i was fine without